Table of Contents

 All the above-mentioned features of epidemiology and biostatistics is carried out by taking into consideration the pattern and details of the disease and then based on these observations reaching to a conclusion.

 The sampling and experimentations are also taken into account.
 The experimentations, in turn, involve a diverse array of function like data collection, to analyze the collected data and based on the conclusion, hypothesizing the theories behind the disease.

 Bias is an inclination of a person to hold or present a perspective (which in real life may be true or false) .
 It is someone’s natural tendency to act or feel in a particular way based on the inclination.

 When we use bias in the field of statistics, it refers to an error.
 Statistical error is the error that one cannot correct by repeating the process again and again, but by taking the average of the results.

 It is noticed that for first case perturbation leads the person towards correction.
-However, the second answer was further more from the actual answer.
-Thus, perturbation can have influence on both the sides of the coin( both take our result towards the correction or take it further away).
+However, the second answer was furthermore from the actual answer.
+Thus, the perturbation can have influence on both the sides of the coin( both take our result towards the correction or take it further away).

 Selection bias is a type of error which involves the selection of a specific population related to the trial or in the case of surveys and observation studies the population from which we get the view.

 Selection bias is an unfair type of selection.
 It results when all participants are not equally interested in the experiment, i.e.,; some of the participants are willing, and others are forced to participate.

 - Selection of samples to propose the hypothesis for the respective experiment.